Variational Principles for the Helmholtz equation: application to Finite Element and Neural Network approximations: Energy principles

 In many applications, as well as for fundamental theoretical reasons in scattering theory, it is necessary to study the corresponding time-harmonic problem, and, in particular, the associated Green's function.
-To this end, we consider the motion of a string that starts from rest at time $t = 0$, {subject} to a transverse force distribution which varies periodically in time with frequency $\omega$.
-Such a force is represented by the distribution $F(x,t)=\Re\bigl(e^{-i\omega t} f(x)\bigr) H(t)$, where, typically, $f(x)$ is a localised function and $H(t)$ is the {Heaviside function}. {If the Limiting Amplitude Principle applies, then for sufficiently large $t$ the motion becomes time-harmonic of the form} $U(x,t) = \Re\bigl(u(x) e^{-i\omega t}\bigr)$, where the complex amplitude $u(x)$ satisfies the Helmholtz equation
+To this end, we consider that the motion of the string starts from rest at time $t = 0$, and it subsequently evolves {under the action} of a transverse force distribution which varies periodically in time with frequency $\omega$.
+Such a force is represented by the distribution $F(x,t)=\Re\bigl(e^{-i\omega t} f(x)\bigr) H(t)$, where, typically, $f(x)$ is a localised function and $H(t)$ is the {Heaviside function}. {If the Limiting Amplitude Principle applies, then as $t \to \infty$ the motion becomes time-harmonic of the form} $U(x,t) = \Re\bigl(u(x) e^{-i\omega t}\bigr)$, where the complex amplitude $u(x)$ satisfies the Helmholtz equation

 and certain boundary conditions dictated by $U(x,t)$ and $\partial U/\partial x (x,t)$ at $x=\alpha,\beta$.
 Whenever $\alpha=-\infty$ and/or $\beta=+\infty$, the boundary conditions must be replaced by {outgoing (Sommerfeld-type) radiation conditions} to ensure uniqueness of the solution.